-- A. During the first week of courses the school shall refund at least 90% of institutional charges. - B. During the first 25% (week 2-7) of the period of financial obligation the school shall refund at least 55% of the institutional charges. - C. During the second 25% (week 8-15) of the period of financial obligation, the school shall refund at least 30% of the institutional charges. - D. In case of withdrawal after this point (week 16-30), the student must pay 100% of the academic years institutional charges.
+A. During the first week of courses the school shall refund at least 90% of the academic year's institutional charges.

+B. During the first 25% (week 2-7) of the period of financial obligation the school shall refund at least 55% of the academic year's institutional charges.

+C. During the second 25% (week 8-15) of the period of financial obligation, the school shall refund at least 30% of the academic year's institutional charges.

+D. In case of withdrawal after this point (week 16-30), the student must pay 100% of the academic year's institutional charges.